Christopher Hollingsworth, D.M.A.

-Dr. Christopher Hollingsworth, assistant professor of voice
+Dr. Christopher Hollingsworth, associate professor of voice

 and director of opera, has appeared with various regional opera companies in

 the United States.
 His professional operatic credits include leading and